learn-co-curriculum/reading-ios-unitTesting/README.md

 Now back to our regularly scheduled program...

 One last thing before moving on to standard unit test examples.
 Let's make sure we're all clear on when to use `beforeAll` / `afterAll` vs. `beforeEach` / `afterEach`.
 Using `all` means that if we initialize a variable there, and we make changes to this variable in the tests, those changes will persist. `beforeEach` is more like having a new instance in each test, as we did earlier in this tutorial.
+Also, you can have all of these `beforeAll` / `afterAll` etc.. block inside any `describe` block.